 Questions about the course

 This course introduces students to computer science with fundamental topics that include problem solving, design strategies and methodologies, organization of data (data structures), approaches to processing data (algorithms), analysis of potential solutions, and the ethical and social implications of computing.
 The course emphasizes both object-oriented and imperative problem solving and design using Java language.
-For more details go to the two-page Course Overview (.pdf/4.35MB).
+For more details go to the course home page.

 The course is equivalent to a first-semester, college-level course in computer science.